Monstrous multi-threaded power from this power-efficient chip, although there are better-value options for gamers.

 The AMD Ryzen 9 7950X specs list is:

-Even after a price cut, the Ryzen 9 7950 remains expensive, but the price isn’t unreasonable for the huge amount of multi-threaded power on offer.
+The AMD Ryzen 9 7950 price is $579, making it expensive, but the price isn’t unreasonable for the huge amount of multi-threaded power on offer.

 There’s no doubt that the Ryzen 9 7950X now sits at a far more competitive price tag and offers some real competition to the Core i9-13900K.
 The two chips trade blows in content creation software, while the Intel CPU was slightly quicker in games.

 Power consumption is significantly lower on the AMD chip too, plus it has the advantage of low-power Eco modes that reduce power further and offer fantastic performance per watt.

 It’s still a CPU most of us can only dream of owning, but if you need a CPU for content creation first with a smattering of casual gaming on the side, and you’re also looking for power efficiency, the Ryzen 9 7950X is stunning example of the Zen 4 architectures capabilities.
 Check out our guide to the best gaming CPU for a range of CPUs to suit different needs and budgets.